 Step 3: Write the CSE Mains

-The second part of the UPSC exam is the mains exam, which students need to clear to become an IPS officer.
+The second part of the UPSC exam is the Mains exam, which students need to clear to become an IPS officer.

-Find about the CSE Mains as follows.
+Find out more about the CSE Mains below

 - The CSE Mains are usually held in October.